-Our promise: a safe, memorable sound meditation that deeply relaxes your body, stimulates the mind and awakens the spirit
+Our promise: a safe, effortless sound meditation that deeply relaxes your body, stimulates the mind and awakens the spirit

 Science, meditation and gonging

 Physics tells us light and matter are energetic, vibrating at different frequencies.
 Solid objects have atoms that vibrate at a low frequency, animals vibrate at higher frequencies, light vibrates at still higher frequencies.

 But human beings are wired for sound - audible vibration.
-It’s the first sense to come alive in the foetus and it’s the last to go before we die.
+It’s the first sense to come alive in the foetus and is the last to go before we die.

 You already know some sounds exist above and below our hearing range; ultrasound is used for imaging and it’s used to destroy tumours and kidney stones.
 It’s non-invasive surgery.
-Whales use sounds below our hearing range (infrasound) to communicate over great distances.
+Whales and birds use sounds below our hearing range (infrasound) to communicate over great distances and for navigation.

 So sound is a physical phenomenon.
 It travels through every medium, including our bodies, and it can alter the chemistry of our cells.
 Although we think of it travelling around us and entering through our ears; it permeates and impacts our whole body - our fluids, our organs, our bones and our cells.

 You’ve listened to music so you know that sound influences your mood.
 It can help us relax or excite us - that’s because one of the organs most obviously affected by sound is the brain.
 But the effects of audible sound are more wide-ranging than what is caused by speech and music.